When you die, does your credit card debt go with you? The answer may surprise you.

 Joint Cardholders Are Stuck With the Bill

 If you have a joint account with your spouse and pass away, your spouse is stuck with the debt.
 While this seems far from ideal, that is exactly what you signed up for when opening the account.

 If you are an authorized user on a card but not named as an account holder, you are not responsible for the debt unless you live in a community property state.
-If you are an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
+Still, if you’re an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
 You don’t want a credit card company to come after you for debts you didn’t incur yourself.

 Divorce Doesn’t Mean You’re off the Hook

-If two people shared a joint credit card and the account was not updated after the divorce, it could still list an ex-spouse on the account.
+If two people share a joint credit card and the account is not updated after the divorce, it’s probable that the ex-spouse is still listed on the account.
 It may also include children, new partners, and other authorized users.
 This could make the post-mortem credit card experience a nightmare.

 The Estate Pays Debts Before Benefits

-When someone dies, all of their assets generally become a part of an estate.
+When someone dies, all of that person’s assets generally become a part of an estate.
 Even if the deceased’s will promises to pay each family member $100,000, that doesn’t happen until after all debts and liabilities are paid by the estate.

 If you have any doubt about this process, your best option is to work with a qualified estate attorney who can guide you and other beneficiaries through the process.

 Staying Debt-Free Makes Things Easier for Everyone

 Death is an unfortunate reality, but the process of managing an estate and other financial matters after losing a loved one does not have to be miserable or difficult.

 With the right planning, managing an estate can be a fairly simple process.
 But it is even easier if the deceased did not leave any outstanding debt.